 I know “hate” is a strong word, but that’s how I feel about trash.
 Can’t stand it.
-But my loathing for trash is nothing compared to Lauren Singer, who has been trash-free for seven years.
+But my loathing for trash is nothing compared to Lauren Singer, who has been trash-free for nearly a decade.
 It’s hard to imagine such a thing, but after hearing her story, she’s got my attention.

 The entire amount of trash Lauren has produced in 24 months fits into a pint-size Mason jar.